Business & Economy Georgia Impact Science & Technology

 The original Poultry Science Building opened during the Eisenhower administration on East Campus Road.
 It hosted one of the state’s most important departments for more than half a century, but the facility was not keeping pace with the work being done inside.

 “Issues facing the poultry sector have grown inordinately complex.
-Faculty in our prior space were mostly within their own labs,” says Todd Applegate, chair of the Department of Poultry Science.
+Faculty in our prior space were mostly within their own labs,” says Todd Applegate, R. Harold and Patsy Harrison Chair in Poultry Science.
 “In our new building, we have clustered faculty into six thematic areas to face these current and future issues.
 Additionally, this environment allows our students a more robust experience garnering different research perspectives.”

 Every classroom, student innovation space, and research lab in the new Poultry Science Building has been planned down to the individual chair.
 It includes massive, modular classrooms that give students comfortable spaces to learn, plus a basement facility where chicks and hens of all ages and sizes can be cared for.
 The walls are adorned with local, chic farm art, and the frosted doors feature environmental patterns that reflect the industry.
 That’s largely thanks to the support of donors and alumni, who had valuable experiences of their own in poultry science.